COVID: When and where is the infection risk high? | DW | 17.11.2021

 With one infected person in the room, more people are likely to fall ill in a classroom full of children than in an office full of adults.
 The reason: The number of people who are fully vaccinated is lower among children.
 Other risk factors include poor ventilation — opening the windows once every hour long enough to ensure fresh air is circulated might not be an option with temperatures outside dropping to uncomfortable levels in the northern hemisphere.
 And many schools don't have expensive air filtration systems.

-Whether it's a classroom, an office or any other indoor setting, there is one measure that brings the risk of catching COVID down significantly: Wearing masks.
-An FFP2 mask (equivalent to other international standards known as N95, KN95 and P2 masks) can reduce the risk of infection by a factor of 20, and the more advanced FFP3 mask can reduce the risk by a factor of 100 for the person that wears them, Ulrich Pöschl, director of the Multiphase Chemistry Department at the Max Planck Institute for Chemistry in the German city of Mainz, told DW.
+Whether it's a classroom, an office or any other indoor setting, there is one measure that brings the risk of catching the coronavirus down significantly: wearing masks.
+An FFP2 mask (equivalent to other international standards known as N95, KN95 and P2 masks) can reduce the risk of infection by a factor of 20, and the more advanced FFP3 masks can reduce the risk by a factor of 100 for the people who wear them, Ulrich Pöschl, director of the Multiphase Chemistry Department at the Max Planck Institute for Chemistry in the German city of Mainz, told DW.

 "In indoor settings, I would recommend masks whenever people mix with [others] from outside their household," Pöschl said.
 "I think masks should be worn by all."